The Tools – “Using quantitative investment techniques, just like Wall Street”

-Wall Street stock price quotes rarely represent the calculated absolute financial value of a company.
-Usually the quotes are balanced substantially higher of lower based upon “financial experts” perception of future earnings.
-Similarly, college football point spreads established by the “experts” are meant to balance the bets between favorite and underdog, regardless of the true competitive data.
+Wall Street stock price quotes rarely represent the calculated financial value of a company.
+Usually the buy and sell quotes are “balanced” substantially higher or lower based upon “financial experts” perception of future earnings.
+Similarly, the college football point spread established by the “experts” is meant to “balance” the bets between favorite and underdog.

 Each quote, either price or point spread, is biased.
 Quantifying the bias is the trick, that is where the profit opportunity lies.

-The evolution of the algorithm.
-“Seeking the Great Predictor”
+The Algorithm Evolution – “Seeking the Great Predictor”

 2011 – Our first year.
 The basic initial algorithm defined 30 different database driven game situations.
-When the game fell within 1 of the 30 game situations a selection was made.
+When a game met 1 of 30 game situations, a selection was identified.
 The year yielded 98 wins versus 77 losses, 175 games total.
 The season was a net 21 game winner coming in at a win rate of 56%.
 A solid opening year, winning $1,330 on $110 representative bets.

 2012 – The identical 30 different database driven game situations identified for 2011 were employed for 2012.
 The results were less heartening.
 Winning 119 while losing 118, a total of 237 games.
 The algorithm was making a substantial number of selections compared to 2011, and the results approaching 50/50 could have reasonably been expected.
 The net 1 game winner meant the season was a financial loss due to the 10% commission on losing wagers.
 For this year that meant a loss of -$1,080 on $110 bets due to the high number of losing selections.
 The commission was viewed as the cost of entertainment and education.
 From an investment viewpoint, still $250 ahead after two years and 412 selections.